-During the FY2021, the Group has not entered into any connected transaction.
-The Company confirmed that it has complied with the disclosure requirement of a connected transaction in accordance with Chapter 14A of the Listing Rules by publication of an announcement.
+Saved as disclosed above, during the FY2022, the Group has not entered into any connected transaction.
+The Company confirmed that it has complied with the disclosure requirement of a connected transaction in accordance with Chapter 14A of the Listing Rules.